ericoporto/ags-manual-wiki/ScriptKeywords.md

     sword.price = 50;
     sword.name = "Fine sword";

-Much neater and better organised.
+Much neater and better organized.
 You can also combine structs with [arrays](ScriptKeywords#arrays):

     // at top of script